|

 developed quad trail.
 An all-terrain vehicle is also known as a quad, quad bike,

 three-wheeler, or four-wheeler.
 Quads are normally 50" wide and less.
+The west access site over public lands is recommended

 to reach the GCHT.
 It is located in a 240-acre BLM-administered parcel of public lands